allenfromu/Open-Chord-Scala/README.md

     Actor Name:Utah
     Port Number:2015
  ```
-  <br>By providing the names and port number, the process you just created represnets a unique node with a unique URL, like the example above,
+  <br>By providing the names and port number, the process you just created represents a unique node with a unique URL, like the example above,
  <br>I had created a chord with a unique URL: **akka.tcp://America@192.168.137.3:2015/user/Utah**

  * After you create more than one chord, a chord can join in other chords to form a DHT.